akazukin5151/kpxhs/Theming.md

 ### Security

 While it may seem insecure to evaluate a raw Haskell file, it cannot contain any functions, and it has to type check as the type `ThemeAux`.
 That means there's no way to cheat and successfully pass in something that's not `ThemeAux`.
 For example, writing `unsafePerformIO (writeFile "log" "boom")` does not work because two functions are used here.
 No matter where `unsafePerformIO` is placed in the list-of-tuples, it can't be evaluated.
-There's no mechanism in the kpxhs source to evaluate arbitrary functions, only {fore, back}ground colors.
-And those colors must type check as `ColorAux` to be `read`. *As long as Haskell's read function does not evaluate and execute functions, it is secure*
+There's no mechanism in the kpxhs source to evaluate arbitrary functions, only {fore, back}ground colors and text styles.
+Those colors must type check as `ColorAux` to be `read`; text styles type check as `StyleAux`. *As long as Haskell's read function does not evaluate and execute functions, it is secure*

 It is Turing incomplete because `read` is Turing incomplete.
 This means parsing and evaluation is guaranteed to terminate.